 Rebecca Ritch is in her sixth season with KRD.
 She is originally from New Hampshire where she studied with Dance Expressions.
 Her family moved to California when she was twelve where she studied with Southland Ballet Academy.
 She is a former member of Festival Ballet Theater and performed leading roles in Sleeping Beauty, Giselle, Swan Lake, Don Quixote and The Nutcracker.
 Rebecca has performed with Julie Kent, Ethen Stiefel, Paloma Herrera, Jose Manuel Carreno, and Gennadi Savel.
 Rebecca has worked with Heather Ahern, Amelie Hunter and Jose Costas and has studied modern dance with Gerald Casel, Maria Gillespie, Keith Johnson and Nick Duran.
 She has received the Marty Barnaby Memorial scholarship along with the Karen Shanley Dance scholarship.
 Rebecca graduated from California State University Long Beach in Fall 2013 with a BFA in Dance with honors.
 Becky was one of two KRD dancers cast by Ms. Robards and Producer Luke Comer to appear in The Portal Rock Opera in the fall of 2015.

-Kaitlyn Powers joins KRD for her second season.
+Kaitlyn Powers joins KRD for her third season.
 Kaitlyn began her training in Hutchinson, Kansas.
 She then received a BFA in Dance from Wichita State University.
 Kaitlyn has attended workshops and intensives with Ririe-Woodbury Dance Company, Diavolo and River North Dance Chicago.
 She has performed with Ballet Wichita and Metropolitan Ballet of Wichita and internationally with Wichita Contemporary Dance Theater.

 Gabby Giles joined KRD as a Company Member in fall 2020.
 She is from Philadelphia, Pennsylvania and began her training with Philadelphia Dance Theater under the direction of Joy Delaney Capponi.
 She’s had the opportunity to perform at Regional Dance America for numerous years and received a scholarship to the RDA National Choreographic Intensive (CRAFT) in 2016.
 Gabby continued her dance training at the University of Cincinnati College Conservatory of Music where she received a BFA in ballet and an English minor.
 While in college, she also danced with the Richmond Ballet for two years as a trainee.
 She performed classics such as Serenade, The Nutcracker, and Swan Lake at Richmond Ballet.
 She has worked with artists such as Pablo Francisco Ruvalcaba, Colin Connor, Gary Jeter II, Robert Gosnell, Wayne St. David, Gary Taylor, Malcolm Burn, Jerri Kumery, Jasmine Grace and Deirdre Carberry.
 She has participated in the BalletX summer intensive and the Richmond Ballet summer intensive.